- The QI program is a Medicare savings program.

 You aren’t eligible for QI benefits if you also qualify for Medicaid.
 But you can still apply for the program through your state Medicaid office.
 The office will determine which programs, if any, you qualify for.

-Your first step is to make sure you’re eligible for Medicare and enrolled in Part A. You can then contact your state Medicare savings program office.
-Your state office will have the application you need to fill out and can also give you instructions and assistance.
+- Contact your local office.
+Contact your state Medicare savings program office.
+They will have the application you need and can also provide instructions and assistance.

 You’ll likely need to provide some information about your finances with your application.
 This might include: